rvounik/frontend2/README.md

 Keep in mind that it is allowed to import generic components from the *src/js/components* folder if required.
 Likewise it is possible to import generic methods from the *src/js/utils* folder if needed.

+(And did you know that *src/js/utils/common.js* gets executed on page load? useful for some third-party libraries!)

 __Stylesheets__

 The root component imports common .scss declarations like colours and typography.
-While it is not following the container pattern as followed in other parts, this allows you to have global CSS together with CSS defined in your components.
+While this does not follow the root-container pattern per se, it allows you to have global CSS together with specific CSS defined in your components.
 It is also much easier to write client-specific CSS code in the future.

-The presentational component and (optionally) its children import their own CSS declarations from the *js/src/pages/Tasks/style* folder.
-This follows the concept of CSS modules meaning that any CSS code inside will become available just for that specific component which greatly reduces cascading issues across the application.
-It is possible to import without specifying an extension.
-CSS, SCSS and SASS are all supported, but you can only use the *@import* directive in .scss files to import further .scss.
+The presentational component and (optionally) its children import their own CSS declarations from the *js/src/pages/**/style* folder.
+This follows the concept of CSS modules meaning that any CSS code inside will become available just for that specific component.
+This means: no more conflicts, specific dependencies and no global scope.
+Selector names can be very simple this way although I'd still recommend sticking to BEM naming conventions.

+Keep in mind that every child component requires its own style import on top.
+Without this, no CSS is assigned to that component.
+Also, specifically importing CSS will just assign the global selectors from it.
+To be able to use your own, custom selectors you will need to refer to your imported styles in your elements.
+For example:

+*import style from './../style/someMasterComponentStylesheet.css'* (...)
+*<someElement className={ style.someCustomSelector }*

+You can import any CSS type (CSS, SCSS, SASS) and don't even need to specify the extension (though your IDE may think differently).
+You can only use the *@import* directive in .scss files to import another .scss file.

 # About tests